THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 · We remember things that engage our emotions (Buzan & Buzan, 1993)

-When children are doing things for themselves as well as planning the next steps based on what has already motivated them, we can see these ideas come into play.
-Rima Shore, in her wonderful book, Rethinking the Brain, discusses how when children experience rich, stimulating learning environments, their cortex increases in size.
-The actual number of dendrites in each neuron increases and they, in turn, connect with other neurons forming dendrite trees.
+When children are doing things for themselves and planning the next steps based on what has already motivated them, we can see these ideas come into play.
+Rima Shore, in her excellent book, Rethinking the Brain, discusses how when children experience rich, stimulating learning environments, their cortex increases in size.
+The actual number of dendrites in each neuron rises, and they, in turn, connect with other neurons, forming dendrite trees.
 Science has shown that the effect of this growth is maintained into adulthood (Shore, 2003).

 Listening with all your senses, learning is a journey of mutual discovery

-Each day is a new encounter best met with an open sense of curiosity.
-In Reggio Emilia children are seen as researchers.
+Each day is a new encounter best met with an open curiosity.
+In Reggio Emilia, children are seen as researchers.
 The educators do not see themselves as ‘the sage on the stage' with all the knowledge.
-They offer children, to quote Melbourne musicians, Cat Empire, ‘the light with no lime’.
+To quote Melbourne musicians, Cat Empire offers children' the light with no lime’.
 The teachers stay out of the limelight.
 At the same time, they don’t hand it over to the children.
 The research is in partnership.
 Research means that you don’t know the answers.
 The innovative projects that have emerged from Reggio Emilia commence in places no one else is looking.
 They often work in liminal spaces, the borders between things.
-‘Nature and the Digital’, is one example where educators put together elements often seen in opposition.
+‘Nature and the Digital’, is one example where educators put together elements frequently seen in opposition.
 Rather than reducing nature in this digital world, digital technology gave children a macro view barely available to the human eye.
 And then there is a microscope to play with!

-How does research as a key activity link with neuroscience?
+How is research as a critical activity linked with neuroscience?

 The research in Reggio Emilia is never extraneous but is grounded in what the children and educators are doing.
-It is real life and contextual.
-This is an important principle of design methodology, the best innovation arrives when the focus is on real issues, real goals and real action (Leifert, Lewrick, & Link, 2020).
-When knowledge is not pre-packaged but explored personally and collaboratively, it will have more significance and fire stronger neural messages.
+It is real-life and contextual.
+This is an essential principle of design methodology, and the best innovation arrives when the focus is on fundamental issues, tangible goals, and real action (Leifert, Lewrick, & Link, 2020).
+When knowledge is not pre-packaged but explored personally and collaboratively, it will have more significance and fire vital neural messages.
 Hands-on action and self-generated thought are more memorable.
 The brain is naturally curious.
 It is always on the lookout for what is novel.
 Anything that has become routine or predictable has been submerged into automation.
-Resourcing children to be ever curious and inventive keeps the brain awake and active.
+Resourcing children to be curious and inventive keeps the brain awake and active.

 7. The Hundred Languages of Expression